unclereeemus/ytmp/README.md

-# this is a fork of the now deleted repository ifeelalright1970/ytmp with additional features and bug fixes

 # ytmp
 a shell script that plays (and downloads) music from youtube with an extensive queue manager using fzf, vim, or cli